crankycyclops/trogdor-pp/src/core/README.md

 ```

 The library will be installed along with the include files for development in `/usr/include/trogdor` and sample game data in `/usr/share/trogdor`.

+To build the trogdor library with support for the built-in JSON serialization format, add `-DENABLE_SERIALIZE_JSON=ON` to your cmake command above (requires the RapidJSON header-only library in your include path to build successfully.)

 If you need debug symbols, add the following option to your cmake command: `-DCMAKE_BUILD_TYPE=Debug`.
 If you've already built it using debug symbols in the past and want to switch back to a release build, use this cmake option instead: `-DCMAKE_BUILD_TYPE=Release`.